 Sweet Potato — I already mentioned the different varieties of sweet potato, but I think this would also be amazing with many winter squashes.
 Try it with butternut, pumpkin, kabocha, delicata…you get the idea.

 Chips — Wanna add a little extra zing?
 Try this with flavored tortilla chips!
 Or, go with grain-free chips.
+Swap chips for potato tots and turn these into tachos!
 If you’re avoiding carbs, skip the chips for mini bell peppers instead.
 Simply snip the stem end, cut in half and remove the seeds.
 If you want to bring out the flavor even more, roast the prepped peppers in the oven while you cook the sweet potatoes.